What Is DNA Sequencing?

 Need Help Designing a Lab for DNA Sequencing?

 DNA sequencing is an extremely important aspect of many modern sciences.
-If you’re building or renovating a lab that does DNA sequencing, let OnePointe Solutions help you create the ideal space for this type of research.
+If you’re building or renovating a lab that does performs this, let OnePointe Solutions help you create the ideal space for this type of research.

 Our expert designers have experience with all types of scientific labs.
 Our custom casework, countertops, seating, and lab tables will have your lab up and running in no time.
 A custom lab layout creates an ideal workflow and gives your scientists the space they need to complete their research.
 Give us a call at (866) 612-7312 or contact us through our website to speak to a lab designer today!